Kaoru Abe: Personal life

-Abe dropped out of highschool in 1967, at 17 years of age, to focus on perfecting his playing, and in 1968, he did his first performance, at a jazz spot named Oreo.
+Abe dropped out of high school in 1967, at 17 years of age, to focus on perfecting his playing, and in 1968, he did his first performance, at a jazz spot named Oleo in Kawasaki.
 In 1970, he met Masayuki Takayanagi. in 1971, he met Izumi Suzuki, and in 1973, they married.
 In 1976, they had a daughter.
 However, in 1977, they divorced.

 Career

-Abe was prolific, appearing almost every day to jazz spots and concerts.
-His library consists almost entirely of archival and live recordings, however he has recorded in a studio.
+Abe was prolific, appearing almost every day at jazz spots and concerts.
+His library consists almost entirely of archival and live recordings, however he did record in a studio.

 In his later years, Abe would begin playing different instruments.
 In 1976-1978 to be specific, were his years of most exploration.
-However, there have been instances of him playing harmonica in 1970-1971.
+However, there were instances of him playing harmonica in 1970-1971.
 He also played bass clarinet all the way throughout his career.

 Death

 Abe died from Bromisoval overdose in 1978, causing an acute gastric perforation.